 Special Flood Hazard Area - This data depicts the special flood hazard area of FEMA's National Flood Insurance Program.
 Identified as 100-year floodplains, these areas have at least a 1 percent annual chance of flood.
-Only infrastructure designed to flood or to be located above the anticipated level of flooding should be constructed in these areas.
+Floodplains should be avoided to the greatest extent possible.
 Source: Federal Emergency Management Maps (FIRM) Map Service Center as of the date of this report.